SAS Amatola: Construction

 The vessels of the class were manufactured by the European South African Corvette Consortium (ESACC), consisting of the German Frigate Consortium (Blohm+Voss, Thyssen Rheinstahl and Howaldtswerke Deutsche Werft), African Defence Systems (part of the French Thales defence group) and a number of South African companies.

 The ships were built to the MEKO modular design concept, and are designated by the manufacturer as the MEKO A-200SAN class.
 Some controversy exists as to the class type of the vessel, with both the manufacturer and the South African Navy referring to her as a "corvette", but other similar vessels in other navies being referred to as frigates.
 Some have claimed that the use of the word "corvette" was a political decision made by the South African government to ease criticism of the procurement of the vessels.

 SAS Amatola was built at the Blohm + Voss shipyards in Hamburg, Germany, and she arrived in South Africa on 4 June 2003.
 She was next fitted out with her various weapons and electronic systems, and weapons integration trials were begun in October 2004.
 This was followed by the warship's commissioning on 16 February 2006.

 On 7 April 2006 Amatola arrived from Kiel after accompanying the submarine to Simon's Town on her maiden voyage.

 Status

 According to a presentation made to the Joint Standing Committee on Defence by Rear Admiral B.K.
 Mhlana, Deputy Chief of the Navy in May 2023, Amatola had been scheduled for a refit since 2018 but no work had been done to date.
 Her mid-life update, originally scheduled for 2024, had been postponed to 2027.
 The admiral described the ship as effectively non-operational until a refit could be completed.

-In 2024 it had been planned to embark the ship on a long voyage, including participaton in the Russian Navy's "Navy Day" in St. Petersburg.
-However, the deployment had to be cancelled due to “current defects to the vessel”.
+In 2024 it had been planned to embark the ship on a long voyage, including participation in the Russian Navy's "Navy Day" in St. Petersburg.
+However, the deployment had to be cancelled due to "current defects to the vessel".